 - Strengthen the mechanisms through which the individuals in need of such advice may access it safely.

-£15,000 to Oxfam in Greece’s Legal Aid Project: In November 2018, our members voted in favour of making a donation from the Justice Fund of £15,000 to Oxfam in Greece in order to continue to support their work in aid of asylum seekers on the island of Lesvos.
-This will be used to:
+£15,000 to Oxfam in Greece’s Legal Aid Project, December 2018-October 2019: In November 2018, our members voted in favour of making a donation from the Justice Fund of £15,000 to Oxfam in Greece in order to continue to support their work in aid of asylum seekers on the island of Lesvos.
+This was used to:

-- Launch a legal information dissemination scheme in order to ensure that information on the asylum system and seeking sanctuary is made accessible and comprehensible to newly arrived asylum seekers of all nationalities, who are likely otherwise to struggle to understand the complex and ever-changing rules and what services may be available to assist them.
+- Contribute towards the launch of a legal information dissemination scheme in order to ensure that information on the asylum system and seeking sanctuary is made accessible and comprehensible to newly arrived asylum seekers of all nationalities, who are likely otherwise to struggle to understand the complex and ever-changing rules and what services may be available to assist them.

-- Fund a Greek asylum lawyer with an organisation called European Lawyers in Lesvos (ELIL) in order to ensure early and meaningful access to free and independent legal advice for asylum seekers in advance of their asylum interviews and assistance with reunification applications under the Dublin Regulation (as well as for detainees and unaccompanied minors wrongly registered as adults).
+- Fund a Greek asylum lawyer through Greek Council for Refugees GCR) in order to ensure early and meaningful access to free and independent legal advice for asylum seekers in advance of their asylum interviews and assistance with reunification applications under the Dublin Regulation (as well as for detainees and unaccompanied minors wrongly registered as adults).